 What is an ISA?

-One of the most popular accounts for UK tax payers, an Individual Savings Account (ISA) is a type of account for holding cash and investments.
+One of the most popular accounts for UK tax payers is an Individual Savings Account (ISA).
+An ISA is a type of account for holding cash and investments.
 The biggest benefit is that you do not have to pay any UK income tax or capital gains tax on any growth for investments held in an ISA.
 There are a few different types of ISA but at Wealthsimple we currently only support Stocks & Shares ISAs.

 What if I have already opened an ISA this year?

-Whilst you cannot contribute into multiple stocks and shares ISAs in the same tax year, you can contribute to a Stocks and Shares ISA, Cash ISA, Lifetime ISA and Help to Buy ISA all in the same tax year, as long as you don't go over your total ISA contribution limit of £20,000 per year across all of these accounts.
-For example, the Lifetime ISA (LISA) contribution limit is £4,000, so if you were to max out your LISA, you would have another £16,000 to contribute to your other types of ISA's.
+Whilst you cannot contribute into multiple Stocks and Shares ISAs in the same tax year, you can contribute to a Stocks and Shares ISA, Cash ISA, Lifetime ISA and Help to Buy ISA all in the same tax year, as long as you don't go over your total ISA contribution limit of £20,000 per year across all of these accounts.
+For example, the Lifetime ISA (LISA) contribution limit is £4,000, so if you were to max out your LISA, you would have another £16,000 to contribute to your other types of ISAs.